written by kids. performed by grownups. enjoyed by humans.

 All of our audience members go home with a collectible button from the round of the show they attend.
 Besides being super fun to collect, present 4 or more different buttons from different rounds of the show to the box office and get a free Barrel of Monkeys messenger bag… which is a pretty perfect place to display all your buttons.
 While supplies last!

-Here’s a sneak peak at the That’s Weird, Grandma: Revenge of the Winter Matinees button!
+Here’s the That’s Weird, Grandma: Revenge of the Winter Matinees button!